EikeClaassen/2.Daten_und_Algorithmen_Projekt_2/README.md

 With the button **"Start"** the simulation can be started.
 The button **"Freeze"** pauses the simulation.
 If single sources need to be removed the user can select the specific source in the source list and delete it using the **"Remove"** button.
 The **"Clear"** button removes all sound-sources.

-With the function **"Select a point for the line plot"** the user can select a random point in the wavefield.
+With the function **"Select a Point"** the user can select a random point in the wavefield.
 The program returns a line plot of the specific area.

-In the popupmenu on the bottom left the medium can be set.
-The defined media are air *(343m/s)*, helium *(981m/s)* and water *(1484m/s)*.

 Every class contains a help text.
 All handles in the GUI have a tool-tip window.